 [Rule 2.4A amended: Gazette 12 Aug 2008 p.
 3548.]

-2.5 Affidavits made by creditors
+2.5.
+Affidavits made by creditors

 Subject to rule 5.4, an affidavit that is to be made by a creditor may be made —

-(a) if the creditor is a corporation — by a director, secretary, or other principal officer of the corporation, or by a person employed by the corporation who is authorised to make the affidavit on its behalf;
+(a) if the creditor is a corporation — by a director, secretary, or other principal officer of the corporation, or by a person employed by the corporation who is authorised to make the affidavit on its behalf; or

 (b) if the creditor is a company to which a liquidator, provisional liquidator, receiver, administrator or controller has been appointed — by that person; or